 From walks and hikes to tasty eats and the Sunshine Coast’s most scenic mountain view, here are all the best things to do in Maleny and Montville.

 It may be somewhat of a tourist attraction but you can’t go to Maleny and not take in the majestic sight of the Glass House Mountains.
-The best place to do this is from Mary Cairncross Park, so pull up, grab the camera and snap your best post-iso selfie with your roadtrip buddy.
-From there, take a stroll through the park, wandering along the bush-fringed pathways until you’re ready to go and discover Montville.
+The best place to do this is from Mary Cairncross Park, so pull up, grab the camera and snap your best selfie with your roadtrip buddy.
+From there, take a stroll through the park, wandering along the bush-fringed pathways until you’ve worked up an appetite for some cheese.

 Rather than following the Blackall Range north towards Mapleton, head east down the hill instead, through Hunchy until you get to Palmwoods.
-This super-cute town is more of a day spot, but when night falls you can always count on Pizza Pizza Palmwoods for straight-out-of-the-oven rounds of goodness and Rick’s Garage for all your OTT burger and shake needs and Piggyback for a bit of Asian flavour in a groovy outdoor setting.
+This super-cute town is more of a day spot, but when night falls you can always count on Rick’s Garage for all your OTT burger and shake needs and Piggyback for a bit of Asian flavour in a groovy outdoor setting.